Recovery from Anxiety

 Most importantly, where countless other approaches failed, the Claire Weekes’ method led me to complete recovery.
 For the first time in my life, anxiety no longer dominates my every waking moment, and is no longer a factor in every decision I make.

 I now live a life so full of peace and contentment that I couldn’t even have imagined it when I was suffering.
-To be honest, I would have settled for much less, so I am unbelievably grateful for the life I have now.
+To be honest, I would have settled for much less.
+So I am unbelievably grateful for the life I have now.
 And I KNOW that my recovery is permanent.

 In short, I gained my life back!